NAKANORyunosuke/NAKANORyunosuke.github.io/_posts/borwein-cubic(執筆中).md

 4. <span class="lang-en">Sync comparisons with the meromorphic kernel implementation in Rust.</span>

 <p class="lang-ja">議論やフィードバックは <a href="mailto:nakano.ryunosuke.i3[at]elms.hokudai.ac.jp">nakano.ryunosuke.i3[at]elms.hokudai.ac.jp</a> まで。</p>
+[^Bor91]: J. M. Borwein and P. B. Borwein, "A CUBIC COUNTERPART OF JACOBI'S IDENTITY AND THE AGM" *AMERICAN MATHEMATICAL SOCIETY*, 1991.

 <p class="lang-en">Feedback and discussion: <a href="mailto:nakano.ryunosuke.i3[at]elms.hokudai.ac.jp">nakano.ryunosuke.i3[at]elms.hokudai.ac.jp</a>.</p>